Top 10 Essentials to Prepare for Labor

 This is a wonderful way to prepare yourself mentally and spiritually for the birth of your new baby and new life together.
 The tradition of baby showers is a form of a birth ritual, but there are other ways to honor the transformative event.

 Plan a ‘mother’ shower: traditionally a group of women would gather to offer gifts for the mother-to-be.
 Gifts can be in the form of advice, prayers, wishes and promises of help when needed.

 Meal prep or babysitting services may be just what you need to get through the first weeks-months with sanity and grace!
 Organize a meal prep ‘train’ as a grand gesture for the new family.

 Create a birth necklace: collect beads from friends and family and string together on a necklace, where each bead would represent a blessing from the gifter.

 Have a ceremony honoring the transition to motherhood by sharing birth stories and advice for the new mama.

 10. Be positive!

 Above all, trust yourself, your body, and your baby and that everything will be alright.
 Try positive affirmations and mantras throughout pregnancy and labor (try these affirmation cards from Mama Natural).
 Every contraction brings you closer to your baby, and you and your baby will work together to meet in the best way possible.
-And you have an incredible journey ahead of you as a familly!
+And you have an incredible journey ahead of you as a family!